Anshikarawat14/Image-Prediction_classification/README.md

 # Image Classification App
 This project is a simple web application for image classification built using Django and PyTorch.
-It uses a pretrained DenseNet model to classify uploaded images based on ImageNet labels.
+It uses a pretrained DenseNet model to classify uploaded images based on ImageNet labels

 # Features
 ✳️Upload images via a web interface.